-Code versionin systems can be referred to as SCMs (Source Control Managers) or VCSes (Version Control Systems).
+Code versioning systems can be referred to as SCMs (Source Control Managers) or VCSes (Version Control Systems).
 Some companies have big development teams whereas others have small teams.
 The internal dynamics may dictate whether or not you will create a branch of a source code repository or not.
-Naturally you should be the flexible type of person who can work according to how the company tells you.
+Professionally we advise you to be the flexible type of person who can work according to how the company tells you.
 If your professional position will determine the branching strategy, now in 2019, there are two basic options for the sake of simplicity.
 (There are more options than these.
-But this answer would have been different if it was written in 2015 when jobs did list "knowledge of branching strategies" back then too.)
+In 2015 jobs did list "knowledge of branching strategies" back then too..)

 One option is "trunk-based development."
 The DevOps Handbook cites Gary Gruver (on pages 144 and 145), and his success with not having another branch.
 Trunk-based development is the lack of a second branch.
 Forking a repository is creating a second repository; it is like cloning one but "fork" connotes the publication of an independent copy of a repository.
 A branch is an independent copy of a repository within a repository for the purpose of possibly merging it with the trunk.
 To develop in a mainline way is another phrase that describes trunk-based development.
 It can be worthwhile to forgo a branch for a single-source of truth.
 It can deter developers from committing code without a significant amount of work.
 They may do more testing before they commit their code.
 This strategy may be accepted by the business if there is little to no need for an approval process; some development projects lend themselves to this.
 Code versioning systems by their very nature preserve archived versions, thus trunk-based development may work for numerous businesses.
 It is ideal for small teams.

 To learn more about trunk-based development, you may want to read these links: